13 Music Idioms

 - It was music to my ears when I heard that my son is getting married.

-- The bell ringing at the end of the class was music to my ears as I almost fell asleep.
+- The bell ringing at the end of the class was music to my ears as I had almost fallen asleep.

 Play by ear